TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008

 \section{Introduction}

 The Hubble constant, \ho, is a central cosmological parameter as it sets the expansion rate of the Universe.
-Consequently, the precise knowledge of its value is crucial for our understanding of the Cosmos, and it also has important implications in extragalactic astrophysics.
-However, different methods have measured the Hubble constant with \ajsiv{discrepant} values producing the so-called ``Hubble tension'' \citep[e.g.,][]{Freedman21}.
-Mapping of the temperature fluctuations of the cosmic microwave background (CMB) allows one to measure the Hubble parameter $H(z\approx1100)$ at the last scattering surface, and then the Hubble constant \ho\ at the current epoch is extrapolated using the $\Lambda$ cold dark matter (\lcdm) cosmology.
+Consequently, precise knowledge of its value is crucial for our understanding of the Cosmos, and it also has important implications in extragalactic astrophysics.
+However, different methods have measured the Hubble constant with \ajsiv{discrepant} values, producing the so-called Hubble tension \citep[e.g.][]{Freedman21}.
+Mapping of the temperature fluctuations of the cosmic microwave background allows one to measure the Hubble parameter $H(z\approx1100)$ at the last scattering surface, and then the Hubble constant, \ho, at the current epoch is extrapolated using $\Lambda$ cold dark matter (\lcdm) cosmology.
 This early-Universe probe resulted in constraints of $H_0 = 67.4 \pm 0.5$ \hunit\ \citep{PlanckCollaboration18} and $H_0 = 67.6 \pm 1.1$ \hunit\ \citep{Aiola20}.
-In the local Universe, \ho\ is typically measured by building a cosmic distance ladder up to type Ia supernovae (SN) in the Hubble flow by calibrating their absolute magnitudes with intermediate distance probes.
-The Supernova, \ho, for the Equation of State of dark energy (SH0ES) team used Cepheids and parallax distances to calibrate the cosmic distance ladder, measuring $H_0 = 73.04 \pm 1.04$ \hunit\ \citep{Riess21b}, which is in 5$\sigma$ tension with the \textit{Planck} measurement.
-The Carnegie--Chicago Hubble Project (CCHP) used the tip of the red giant branch to calibrate the distance ladder, measuring $H_0 = 69.6 \pm 1.9$ \hunit\ \citep{Freedman19, Freedman20}, which interestingly is statistically consistent with both the SH0ES and \textit{Planck} measurements.
-Several other local probes strengthened the Hubble tension, e.g., the Megamaser Cosmology Project (MCP) measuring $H_0 = 73.9 \pm 3.0$ \hunit\ \citep{Pesce20}, the Tully--Fisher method calibrated with Cepheids measuring $H_0 = 75.1 \pm 0.2 \pm 3.0$ \hunit\ \citep{Kourkchi20}, the surface brightness fluctuation method measuring $H_0 = 73.7 \pm 0.7 \pm 2.4$ \hunit\ \citep{Blakeslee21}.
-If systematics in these measurements can be ruled out as the source of this Hubble tension, new physics beyond the standard \lcdm\ cosmology will be required to resolve the tension \citep[e.g.,][]{Poulin19, Knox20, Efstathiou21}.
-Therefore, thoroughly investigating the potential systematics that are yet unknown in each of the probes is paramount.
+In the local Universe, \ho\ is typically measured by building a cosmic distance ladder up to type Ia supernovae (SNe) in the Hubble flow by calibrating their absolute magnitudes with intermediate distance probes.
+The Supernova \ho for the Equation of State of dark energy (SH0ES) team used Cepheids and parallax distances to calibrate the cosmic distance ladder, measuring $H_0 = 73.04 \pm 1.04$ \hunit\ \citep{Riess22}, which is in 5$\sigma$ tension with the \textit{Planck} measurement.
+The Carnegie--Chicago Hubble Project used the tip of the red giant branch to calibrate the distance ladder, measuring $H_0 = 69.6 \pm 1.9$ \hunit\ \citep{Freedman19, Freedman20}, which, interestingly, is statistically consistent with both the SH0ES and \textit{Planck} measurements.
+Several other local probes strengthened the Hubble tension, for example the Megamaser Cosmology Project measured $H_0 = 73.9 \pm 3.0$ \hunit\ \citep{Pesce20}, the Tully--Fisher method calibrated with Cepheids measured $H_0 = 75.1 \pm 0.2 \pm 3.0$ \hunit\ \citep{Kourkchi20}, and the surface brightness fluctuation method measured $H_0 = 73.7 \pm 0.7 \pm 2.4$ \hunit\ \citep{Blakeslee21}.
+If systematics in these measurements can be ruled out as the source of this Hubble tension, new physics beyond the standard \lcdm\ cosmology will be required to resolve the tension \citep[e.g.][]{Poulin19, Knox20, Efstathiou21}.
+Therefore, thoroughly investigating the potential systematics that are as yet unknown in each of the probes is paramount.